allbridge-io/allbridge-core-js-sdk/documentation/core-sdk-api.md

 _Params_:

 * amountToBeReceivedFloat: string | number | Big — the amount of tokens that will be sent
-* sourceChainToken: TokenInfoWithChainDetails — the source chain token info, see [Get Tokens Info](#get-tokens-info)
+* sourceToken: TokenWithChainDetails — the source chain token info, see [Get Tokens Info](#get-tokens-info)
-* destinationChainToken: TokenInfoWithChainDetails — the destination chain token info, see [Get Tokens Info](#get-tokens-info)
+* destinationToken: TokenWithChainDetails — the destination chain token info, see [Get Tokens Info](#get-tokens-info)

 _Returns_: